ImageArg/ImageArg-Shared-Task/README.md

 datasets for both shared subtasks.
 The dataset downloader is adopted from [stweet](https://github.com/markowanga/stweet).
 Participants are suggested to run the script twice to make sure each tweet is successfully crawled.

-[**UPDATE**] We noticed recent changes to the Tweet policy that prevents viewing content without a logged-in account.
+**[UPDATE]** The organizers noticed recent changes to the Tweet policy that prevents viewing content without a logged-in account.
 It might make [stweet](https://github.com/markowanga/stweet) not work at the moment.
-In this case, please pull `src` folder and run `python get_train_dev_data_v2.py`.
-This code will work best with macOS-ARM/X86 and Ubuntu systems.
-If you are macOS users and have issues to run the script, please try to install X-Code (`xcode-select --install`).
-If you have any other issues, please contact the organizers.
+In this case, please pull `plugins` folder and run `python get_train_dev_data_v2.py`.
+This code will work best with macOS-ARM/X86 and Ubuntu/Debian systems.
+If you are macOS users and have running issues, please install XCode (`xcode-select --install`).
+If you are Linux users and have running issues, please install essential build tools (`sudo apt-get install build-essential`).
+If you are Windows users or have any other issues, please contact the organizers.
 ## Citation

 ```